ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 ### 3.3.3 Accessibility

-- WCAG 2.1 level AA compliance (?)
+- WCAG 2.1 level AA compliance (Target, to be confirmed based on project resources and final scope)
 - Multilingual support (English, Dutch, French)

 ### 3.3.4 Availability and Reliability